 Health in the Built Environment

-Health in the Built environment comprises those activities done in the built environment with the purpose to sustain and facilitate public health and well-being, while supporting individual citizens in their ambition to have quality of life.In addition, to quality of life other indicators for health in the built environment are amongst others, mobility, vitality and (work)productivity.
-Areas in which research is executed includes both the outdoor as well as the indoor environment.
+At TU/e’s Health in the Built Environment, we research activities done in the built environment (both indoors and outdoors) with the purpose to sustain and facilitate public health and well-being while supporting individual citizens in their ambition to have a high quality of life.
+Health in the Built Environment is an initiative of the TU/e Built Environment department.

-- Finding solutions to
+- Finding solutions that

 - Support healthy living in urban areas (outdoor)